-The time_summary feature was implemented to allow additional processing of observations with high temporal resolution.
-This option is described in Section 4.1.2.
+The time summary dictionary is described in Section 4.1.2.

 4.3.3 madis2nc output

 The NetCDF output of the MADIS2NC tool is structured in the same way as the output of the PB2NC tool described in Section 4.1.3.